Who’s Frida Kahlo? A Proud Mexican Artist.

 Who’s Frida Khalo?

-Frida Kahlo was a Mexican artist who lived passionately and unapologetically with disabilities.
-These chronic pain and a crippled leg due to a motorized vehicle accident she endured in her teens.
+She lived with chronic back pain and a crippled leg – the result of a motorized vehicle accident she endured in her teens.

 Still, she lived an accomplished life.